doctest/doctest/doc/markdown/roadmap.md

     - don't cheat for maxing out code coverage (see [coverage_maxout.cpp](../../examples/all_features/coverage_maxout.cpp))
     - should test C++11 stuff - perhaps inspect the CMAKE_CXX_FLAGS for -std=c++11 on the CI and add more targets/tests
     - test tricky stuff like expressions with commas in asserts

-### For 2.0:

-- remove C++98 support
-    - remove the config identifiers for C++11 features
-    - use variadic templates where appropriate
-    - update type lists to C++11
-    - update traits - use declval, etc.
-    - move initialization of fields from initializer lists to class bodies
-    - update static code analysis - less warning suppressing
-- drop some config options - simplify!!!

 ### For 3.0: